Manojs005/Simple-Calculator/README.md

 # Simple-Calculator
-Simple Calculator using html, Css and java script
+Simple Calculator using html, CSS and javascript